gezabenko/issuefy/README.md

 0. Issue number (**mandatory**)
 1. Date (**mandatory**): _dd/mm/yyyy_
 2. Hours (**mandatory**)
+3. Activity (if this empty than use default)
-3. Comment
+4. Comment

 check the `example/issuefy-book.xls` and `example/timefy-book.xls` for more details about the format.

 ## Features

 * create or update issues or time entries in your project, from a spreadsheet.
-* english, spanish, german, french and simplified chinese locales.
+* english, spanish, german, french, simplified chinese and hungarian locales.
 * support for redmine 2.3.x and 2.4.x.

 ## Important notes